RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 High profits attract competition.
 #.
 Increased sales magnify losses on unprofitable products.

-#.
-Avoid managers that talk more about stock price than business.
-#.
-Serial acquires often leave financial death in their wake.

 On Bonds
 --------

-#.
-The 100% maturity value of bonds moderate their prices.
+105. The 100% maturity value of bonds moderate their prices.
 #.
 Bonds fluctuate less than stock prices.
 #.
 Only own taxable bonds in a tax sheltered account.
 #.
 If interest rates rise, bond prices fall.